Virginia traffic laws

-Feeling a little rusty on your knowledge of the current Virginia traffic laws?
+Feeling a little rusty on your knowledge of current Virginia traffic laws?
 Want to improve your safety on the road?
-We can help!
-Here are some of the most important defensive driving tips for drivers in Virginia to utilize.
-Keep yourself and your loved one safer by following these laws:
+We can help.
+Here are some of the most important defensive driving tips for Virginia drivers to utilize.
+Keep yourself and your loved ones safer by following these laws:

-Driving aggressively is against Virginia traffic laws Most of us have encountered an Aggressive Driver on the road.
+Driving aggressively violates Virginia traffic laws.
+Most of us have encountered an aggressive driver on the road.
 It can be quite scary and dangerous to experience one of these angry, careless drivers.
 Typically, an aggressive driver will exhibit risky driving behaviors.
 These include:

 - Cutting others off

 - Frequent lane changes

 If you encounter this sort of driver behavior, one of the best defensive driving tips is to keep your distance.
 The driver is most likely already breaking multiple Virginia traffic laws, so engaging them can make things worse.
 If you see aggressive driving behavior that leads to an accident, it's best to pull over a safe distance away to wait and, if necessary, report your observations to a police officer.
 You are also encouraged to contact #77 to report aggressive drivers.
 If so, be prepared to give a description of the vehicle, location, and a license plate number.

 It is against the law to drive while under the influence in Virginia.
 Drinking and driving is a serious offence.
 The state takes drastic measure to prevent injuries and deaths as a result of this preventable, highly dangerous behavior.
 By implementing some of the toughest DUI laws in the country, the state hopes to minimize the frequency in which those who have been drinking get behind the wheel.

 Virginia traffic laws regarding driving and driving include: